About the author...

 Wells has previously served on the faculty of the annual Faulkner Society Words and Music Festival in New Orleans, and has been a frequent lecturer at the Mayborn Literary Nonfiction Writers Conference sponsored by the University of North Texas School of Journalism.
 He has also served as an adjunct faculty member at Columbia University's Graduate School of Journalism.
 Ken's literary and journalistic accomplishments were rewarded in 2009 by an honorary doctorate from his alma mater, Nicholls State, and induction as a Louisiana Legend by Louisiana Public Broadcasting the same year.

-Ken recently relocated from Manhattan to Chicago, where he splits his time between his gumbo travels, the city and a lovely little summer lakeside cabin in the wilds of Maine.
-He is an avid fisherman, jogger, hiker and photographer and when he’s not writing books continues his search for the Perfect Beer Joint.
+Ken lives in Chicago and splits his time between the city and his summer lakeside cabin in the wilds of Maine.
+He is an avid fisherman, hiker and photographer and when he’s not writing books continues his search for the Perfect Beer Joint.
 He also dabbles in blues and jazz guitar and songwriting and cooks a mean Cajun gumbo.